-Total employment in Fairfax County increased for a third consecutive year in 2017.
+Total employment in Fairfax County increased for a fourth consecutive year in 2018.
 It should be noted, however, the job growth in the Professional and Business Services sector continued to lag behind its peak level in 2012.
-Specifically, the 2017 level of employment in this sector was 8,000 jobs less than its peak in 2012.
-The lower employment in this sector was primarily due to the Federal sequestration in 2013 and 2014, and growth has averaged less than a percent annually since then.
+Specifically, the 2018 level of employment in this sector was 2,800 jobs less than its peak in 2012.
+The lower employment in this sector was primarily due to the Federal sequestration in 2013 and 2014, and growth has averaged less than 1.2 percent annually since then.

-Federal procurement spending in the County increased for a second consecutive year in 2017.
+Federal procurement spending in the County increased for a third consecutive year, during the federal fiscal period, October 1, 2017, through September 30, 2018.
 This type of spending has a substantial impact on the local economy, so its continued growth is a positive sign.
-Total procurement contract awards were still 8.5 percent below the fiscal year 2012 peak level, but the gap relative to the peak is closing.
+Total procurement contract awards were 0.4 percent above the fiscal year 2012 peak level.